 Health care services are only covered when they are medically necessary.
-Also, unless you are using your Point-of-Service (POS) option, health care services are only covered when your PCP, along with Providence Health Assurance, provides or arranges these services for you.
 Please note that your PCP will provide most of your health care and, when medically appropriate, refer you to a Providence network specialist for continued care.

 Services like elective surgical procedures, hospitalizations, and skilled nursing care must be approved by Providence Health Assurance before the date of service.
 Likewise, authorizations to see out-of-network providers must be approved by Providence Health Assurance before you receive care.
 Your PCP is responsible for getting Providence Health Assurance's approval for the above.
 For more information, please contact Customer Service.